ChrisZie/HugoSymphony/content/_index.md

       - fact: Twitter
         bar: 3
     question2: almost all internet users are on Social Media, many of who use it to donate and volunteer?
-    answer: 'A strong Social Media presence is critical to increasing your impact by engaging donors and volunteers.<br>We design and deploy globally visible Social Media accounts on all major platforms that quickly grow followers and convert them into volunteers and donors.'
+    answer: 'A strong Social Media presence is key to increasing your impact by engaging donors and volunteers.<br>We design and deploy globally visible Social Media accounts on all major platforms that quickly grow followers and convert them into volunteers and donors.'